coyim/constbn/README.md

 - The code in this library assumes that the uint32 multiplication routines are constant time on the machine in question.

+## Caveats and notes

+- This is not a general purpose bignum implementation.
+It is specifically aimed at cryptography, and specifically cryptography in a constant time setting, with specific limitiations.
+For example, the Int type does not support negative numbers.
+It is also not possible to do an exponentiation with an even modulus.
+- The code has not been audited.
+That said, it is a fairly straightforward translation from a small subset of BearSSL, and I have added a significant amount of test vectors.
+If something is wrong with this implementation, it's a strong possibility that something is also wrong with the BearSSL implementation.
+- The API is subject to change
+- Currently, there is no good documentation - the code itself is the most appropriate to read to understand what's going on right now.
+- Unless specifically documented, all operations are constant time.

 ## Authors

 - Centro de Autonomía Digital